International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted

 Education-Outreach and Professional Development

-The International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted educates parents, teachers, program administrators, counselors, psychologists, and pediatricians on the research-based development and developmental potential of gifted and highly–profoundly gifted children and adolescents.
+The International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted educates parents, teachers, school administrators, counselors, psychologists, and pediatricians on the research-based development and developmental potential of gifted and highly–profoundly gifted children and adolescents.

 We present research findings, implications, and recommendations.